We hope you have found the perfect course - now you will be ready to apply.

 Fee Refund Policy

 If a student withdraws from a course no refund shall be paid.
 All outstanding fees become due immediately upon withdrawal.
 In exceptional circumstances a partial refund may be granted at the discretion of the relevant Director of Curriculum if the student can demonstrate extenuating circumstances are preventing them from continuing their course.
+Refunds will only be available on courses of 25 weeks or more if a request is made within the first two weeks of the learners start date.
 Equipment, material & uniform fees are non refundable.

 Refunds will be subject to an administration charge.
 The amount is currently set at £15.